Skip to product information

 Shipping calculated at checkout.

-> This item is out of the catalogue, see available documents here <
+> This item is no longer in the catalog, see available documents here <

 Extract

 Walter Chrysler Jr., while a 14-year-old boarding school student, bought his first painting, a small watercolor of a nude.
-A dorm master, believing no proper young man should have a nude in his room, confiscated and destroyed the painting.
+The dorm master, believing no proper young man should have a nude in his room, confiscated and destroyed the painting.
 The kicker?
 The destroyed painting was a Renoir!

 View full details